-You stand in the freshly painted nursery, day after day, in a silent, tidy house, looking at piles of unopened nappies, neat little stacks of newborn vests and a perfectly made up cot, hardly able to believe that a baby really will be with you anytime now.
+You stand in the freshly painted nursery, day after day, in a silent, tidy house, looking at piles of unopened nappies, neat little stacks of newborn vests and a perfectly made-up cot, hardly able to believe that a baby really will be with you anytime now.
 The nesting process is natural and it's normal to feel an overwhelming desire to over-prepare your home for it's new arrival and some mums find themselves making endless tweeks to the nursery throughout the final weeks before giving birth.

 Amid all these ups and downs, there is one thing that is set in stone and sealed as fate without you having a clue.
 Tantalisingly close on the horizon is your baby’s birthday and suddenly almost without warning, it will arrive and the wait will be over.

 So the very best thing about month nine is that when the going gets tough, you know that next month, you will be looking into the face (and the exploding nappies) of your little one.

 You’ve made it, together and now the fun really starts.